Vito Fossella: Legislative initiatives

-Staten Island borough president
+Staten Island Borough President

-In March 2021, Fossella announced that he was running for Borough president of Staten Island.
+In March 2021, Fossella announced that he was running for Borough President of Staten Island.
 He was endorsed by Donald Trump and won the Republican nomination in July 2021.
 He was elected borough president after defeating opponents Mark Murphy and Leticia Remauro.
 Fosella won the November general election.
 He took office in January 2022.
+He was reelected in November 2025.